eecs280staff/tutorials/docs/setup_eecs281.md

 ```
 {: data-title="main.cpp" }

-After adding the code to you file, you can now compile and run the program.
+Compile and run the program.
 You should see the sample command line arguments.
 This might be a good time to change them to match your project spec.

 ```console
 $ make main